How Vinehealth is Patient-centric

 Video interviews have allowed us to understand people’s struggles in isolation.

 Regular input from clinical professionals has given us confidence in the accuracy, effectiveness, and safety of the app’s features for both patients and clinicians.
+Clinical professionals review content in the app for clinical safety with every release (generally on a weekly or monthly basis).
 With further patient feedback and analytics, we were able to validate that the app contributed to making patient-clinician communication more efficient:

 “...the other day it was the first time I used the app to communicate my progress to my doctor… they commented on how better and faster the meeting went - as we focused on what to do with symptoms rather than what the symptoms were”